bacondrake/todo_list/README.md

 Project to contain:

+* User to send completed todos into a CSV for reporting.
+* Update Devise code to enable users to retrieve a lost password and receive email notifications for password retrieval.
+* Manual user sort-by (content, section, date created/completed)
+* Localise time for user depending on where they are (currently universally set to GMT)
 * List of todos **(Done)**
 * Todo section (area of focus) **(Done)**
 * Create, show, update/edit and delete of todos **(Done)**